SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/05-Homework.md

 When cards from **both sides are selected**, check which one is **greater**.

-The greater card should have a border `2px solid green` and the other card should have a border `2px solid red`.
+The card that is greater should have a border `2px solid green`, and the other card should have a border `2px solid red`.

-You should clear the span elements which hold the current card names when both are selected, and the winner is selected.
+You should clear the span elements that hold the current cards' names, when both are selected, and the winner is selected.

-After every hand, push the current card names in the **history div** in the following format:
+After every hand, push the current cards' names in the **history div** in the following format:
 `[{top side card name} vs {bottom side card name}]`

 # Example